004mayank/meta_ads_workflow/README.md

 **👤 Author**
 Mayank Malviya. – mayankmalviya21@gmail.com

+You can write to me in case you have any doubts.

 **📦 Installation (for local testing)** git clone https://github.com/your-org/meta-ads-data-pipeline.git cd meta-ads-data-pipeline npm install npm run dev